sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 - The arguments for the `right_hand_side` function are
     - `w` represents the 1D wights
-    - `x` represents the 1D particle logations at the fixed point iteration `i`
+    - `x` represents the 1D particle locations at the fixed point iteration `i`
     - `x_new` represents the particle locations at the fixed point iteration `i+1`
     - `xr` represents the 1D reference mesh
     - `dx` is the length of the reference mesh elements.